About Gabriela Mistral

 Gabriela Mistral is a collection of top educational professionals dedicated to providing a premier early childhood education for all students in a safe and nurturing whole-child learning environment.

 Gabriela Mistral Center for Early Childhood opened in August of 2005.
 We are an Early Childhood Center educating four-year olds.
-Any 4 year old child living in the Houston Independent School District zone may attend.
+Any 3 and 4 year old child living in the Houston Independent School District zone may attend.
 We have 17 classrooms and 3 enrichment classes.
 Our enrichment classes are an Oral and Written Language Lab in partnership with Rice University, Library Science and Physical Education.
 Our students attend school from 7:45 AM until 3:00 PM.
 We offer an after school program which begins at 3:00 PM until 6:00 PM.

 What we do:

 The teachers and support staff at Gabriela Mistral implement best teaching practices to meet the social, emotional, physical, and intellectual needs of all students using current research so that all students are successful in school.

 Our campus values academic as well as social-emotional success and establishes strong partnerships with families and the greater community to support school staff in providing a premier early childhood education for all students.

 We are the best Pre-K center in the nation serving children and their families.

 THE INSPIRATION FOR THE NAME OF OUR SCHOOL WAS THE FAMOUS WRITER AND NOBEL PRIZE WINNER: "GABRIELA MISTRAL"